Atraya21/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 date: 2020-11-19
 description: Learn how to configure the Axway Istio agents to discover your APIs and services.
 ---
 {{< alert title="Early Preview" color="warning" >}}This is a preview of new Istio discovery agents, which are deployed separately from the Istio POC agents that provide full governance of your hybrid environment.
-The new agents are deployed and configured from the Axway CLI, and they are used to provide visibility to Amplify Central of the Kubernetes resource discovery process.{{< /alert >}}
+The new agents are deployed and configured from the Axway CLI, and they monitor Kubernetes resource discovery.{{< /alert >}}

 ## Before you begin